Edison-A-N/mozi/README.md

 3. Commit your changes (`git commit -m 'Add some amazing rule'`)
 4. Push to the branch (`git push origin feature/amazing-rule`)
 5. Open a Pull Request

+### Adding New Commands

+To add a new command:
+1. Create a `.md` file in the `commands/` directory
+2. Add frontmatter with `description` field
+3. Optionally add a "Related Rules" section to bind rules to the command

+### Adding New Rules

+To add a new rule:
+1. Create a `.mdc` file in the `rules/` directory
+2. Add frontmatter with `description`, `globs`, and `alwaysApply` fields
+3. Reference the rule in command files' "Related Rules" section

 ## Related Links